BEST 3D PRINTER FOR CAR PARTS

 ASA/PC can withstand heat above 100c or 212 degrees Farhenheit.

-If you’re looking for additional heat resistance check out ASA, PC, or carbon fiber reinforced nylon filaments.
-Just be careful to check for water absorption rates too.
+💡PRO TIP: If you need additional heat resistance check out ASA, PC, or carbon fiber reinforced nylon filaments.
+Be careful to check for water absorption rates too.
 Bambu Lab has a super nice comparison…

 WHAT IS THE BEST 3D PRINTER FOR CAR PARTS?